-The Edmonton Flamenco Festival is committed to raising awareness, understanding, and appreciation of Flamenco for the greater Edmonton community through an annual festival.
-The highlight of our festival is a main stage event featuring international artists showcasing traditional Flamenco.
+The Edmonton Flamenco Festival is committed to raising awareness, understanding, and appreciation of Flamenco in the greater Edmonton community through an annual festival featuring international artists.
+The highlight of our festival is a main stage event showcasing traditional Flamenco.
 Our goal is to build community through performance, workshops, and outreach programs.

 Our first festival took place March 9 – 12, 2017!

 The festival is produced by the Edmonton Flamenco Festival Association, a registered not for profit society created for the purpose of producing an annual Flamenco Festival in Edmonton.

 President – Meilai Ha

 Meilai has held various leadership roles in corporate services with the City of Edmonton, Alberta Health Services, and Covenant Health.
 Currently, she is Project Manager, Strategic Implementation for the City of Edmonton.
 Her spare time is spent playing sports and enjoying the beautiful Edmonton patios.

 Secretary – Lisa Guirguis